 Cartel Investigations

-In recent years, the Commission has also expanded its enforcement focus to industries which had not been in the spotlight in the past, like financial services or digital markets.
-Further, the Commission has targeted some atypical cartel cases which are based on rather novel theories of harm.
+In recent years, the Commission has expanded its enforcement focus on industries, not in the spotlight in the recent past, like the life sciences and the financial services sector.
+Specifically in 2023, we have seen dawn raid activity e.g. in construction chemicals, fashion, fragrances and online food delivery.
+Similarly, recent years have witnessed investigations in some rather atypical cartel cases which are based on somewhat novel theories of harm, including those focusing on labour markets and sustainability objectives.
 This adds further uncertainty to the cartel proceedings.
-Big data, algorithms and competition for innovation have become buzzwords for modern competition law enforcement and we expect to see a further rise in antitrust investigations in these industries, both on an EU level as well as on a national level within the EU Member States.
+We expect to see a further rise in antitrust investigations in this regard, both on an EU level as well as on a national level.

-When it comes to cartel investigations, being prepared is key to being able to react appropriately during a dawn raid and master the subsequent proceedings in the best possible way for the company.
+When it comes to cartel investigations, being prepared is key in order to react appropriately during a dawn raid and master the subsequent proceedings in the best possible way for the company.
 In the following paragraphs we will provide an overview of the legal framework, the relevant institutions, and the different stages of a typical Commission cartel investigation.

 The Treaty on the Functioning of the European Union ("TFEU") provides the rules to implement a system of undistorted competition, substantially unchanged for decades.
-Investigations into alleged cartels or other forms of anti-competitive agreements between companies (Article 101 TFEU) as well as unilateral measures by market dominant companies (Article 102 TFEU) constitute an important pillar of European competition law enforcement.
+Investigations into alleged cartels or other forms of anti-competitive agreements between companies (Article 101 TFEU) and unilateral measures by market-dominant companies (Article 102 TFEU) constitute an important pillar of European competition law enforcement.
 Both provisions are directly applicable in all EU Member States and can be enforced by the Commission as well as by NCAs.

 Council Regulation (EC) No. 1/2003 ("Regulation 1/2003") sets out the Commission's powers during the different stages of an investigation.
 The Commission has published best practice guidelines as well as an internal manual of procedures which provide useful information on how the Directorate General for Competition ("DG Competition") runs investigations.